TL;DR

 - You made capital gains

-- You're claiming any tax relief (pension contributions, trading losses, Gift Aid)
+- You're claiming tax relief

-- Salary under £12,570 was your only income, AND
+- Salary under £12,570 was your only income

-- HMRC hasn't asked you to file
+- AND HMRC has not asked you to file

 What to Include in Your Return